 Cost of Endoscopy in Kenya

-There are different types of endoscopy and they vary in prices.
-The upper and lower endoscopy are the two main types available today and they depend on the site in the body the technique is to be carried out.
+There are different types of endoscopy, and they vary in price.
+The upper and lower endoscopy are the two main types available today, and they depend on the site in the body the technique is to be carried out.

 Endoscopy – What You Should Understand About the Procedure

 Endoscopy is a non-surgical procedure used to scan a person’s gastric tract.
 The procedure generally involves a springy tube that has light and camera carefully attached, slotted into the patient.
 The camera allows the doctor to view pictures of the patient’s digestive tract on a TV monitor.
 During the process of upper endoscopy, which is the most common technique, an endoscope is passed through the mouth through the throat and into the esophagus, which allows the doctor to see through the esophagus and upper parts of the intestine.
 In some instances, the endoscope can be passed into the colon through the rectum to study the area of the intestine.

 There is another class of endoscopy called Endoscopic Retrograde Cholangiopancreatography.
 This is also called the ERCP.
 This type of endoscopy allows doctors to see through the pancreas, gallbladder, and other similar structures inside the body.
 This process is also used for stent placement.
 Another related process is Endoscopic ultrasound (EUS).
 This process combines upper endoscopy and ultrasound analysis to obtain imageries and info about various parts of the digestive systems.